Kinkaku-ji

 GUIDE

-GUIDE Somon Syuro Kuri Ichiigashi Karamon Ashiharajima Shariden Kinkaku Hojo Rikusyunomatsu Shinun Gingasen Gankasui Kinkakujigaki & kokeikyo Ryumontaki Anmintaku Hakujanotsuka Sekkatei Syuinjo Fudodo GUIDE
+GUIDE Somon Syuro Kuri Ichiigashi Karamon Jyozokishotou Ashiharajima Shariden Kinkaku Hojo Rikusyunomatsu Shinun Gingasen Gankasui Kinkakujigaki & kokeikyo Ryumontaki Anmintaku Hakujanotsuka Sekkatei Syuinjo Fudodo GUIDE

 バーチャルツアーのイメージ